What is Responsibility Accounting?

-- It is helpful for top management for taking an effective decision.
+- It is helpful for top management to make an effective decision.

 Disadvantages/Limitations of Responsibility Accounting

-- Generally, a prerequisite for establishing successful responsibility accounting system like proper identification of responsibility center, proper delegation of work, proper reporting is missing that makes difficult for establishing responsibility accountings system.
+- Generally, a prerequisite for establishing a successful responsibility accounting system like proper identification of responsibility center, an adequate delegation of work, proper reporting is missing that makes it difficult for establishing a responsibility accounting system.

-- It requires skilled manpower of each department which increases the cost of the company.
+- It requires skilled manpower in each department, which increases the cost of the company.

-- Responsibility accounting system applies only on controllable cost.
+- The responsibility accounting system applies only to controllable costs.

-- If the responsibility and objective are not properly explained to the person then responsibility accounting system will not give proper result.
+- If the responsibility and objective are not properly explained to the person, then the responsibility accounting system will not give proper results.

-The responsibility accounting system is a mechanism by which cost and revenue accumulated and reported to the top management to take the effective decision.
-It gives freedom to individuals to show their skill for reducing the cost and increasing the revenue of the organizations.
+The responsibility accounting system is a mechanism by which cost and revenue accumulated and reported to the top management to make an effective decision.
+It gives freedom to individuals to show their skills for reducing the cost and increasing the revenue of the organizations.

-In responsibility accounting system organization divide their department in different – different responsibility center which helps an organization to focus on only those departments whose performance is not as per target.
+In a responsibility accounting system, organizations divide their department in different – different responsibility center, which helps an organization to focus on only those departments whose performance is not as per target.